James Gandolfini as Tony Soprano, New Jersey mob boss

 Tony wears all gold jewelry and accessories.
-Around his neck is a gold open-link chain necklace with a pendant of St. Jerome, whose feast day is coming up on September 30.
+Around his neck is a gold open-link chain necklace with a pendant of St. Anthony.
+(Note that I’d previously identified this as a St. Jerome pendant before I received a correction from BAMF Style reader Dylan Singh explaining that Tony wears the more common—and more name-appropriate—St. Anthony.)
 He also wears his usual yellow gold chain-link bracelet and gold pinky ring with its diamond and ruby stones, both on his right hand.

 Tony’s luxury watch is an 18-karat yellow gold Rolex Day-Date ref.
 18238 “President”, so named for its distinctive link bracelet with a hidden clasp.
 This chronometer has Roman numerals around the “champagne” gold dial with a long display for the day of the week at the top and a date window at 3:00.